-Reducing the Risk has delivered training online since May 2020 in order to equip professionals, volunteers and individuals in the community with the confidence and knowledge to recognise domestic abuse, respond safely to those experiencing abuse, and record and refer appropriately.
-With demand for further training, and a third lockdown, we are now offering 4 training modules to meet the needs of those in our network in various roles.
+Reducing the Risk has delivered training online since May 2020 in response to Covid-19 in order to equip professionals, volunteers and individuals in the community with the confidence and knowledge to recognise domestic abuse, respond safely to those experiencing abuse, and record and refer appropriately.

 Introduction to Domestic Abuse